 - Indemnities: What indemnities will the company give to directors and other officers, including employees?

 - Shareholders Loans: How will the company issue loans to third parties?

-Evident from the above list, there are many areas to consider when setting up the rules to govern your business.
-It is always best practice to have a reference already in place for the management of your company rather than trying deal with these administrative issues as and when they arise.
-It provides clarity and certainty to the company, the shareholders, the directors and officers.
+There are many areas to consider when setting up the rules to govern your business.
+It is always best practice to have a reference already in place for your company’s management rather than trying to deal with these administrative issues as and when they arise.

 We appreciate your feedback – your submission has been successfully received.